gvsulib/library-Status/README.md

 4. Connect your log in system of choice /admin.php

 ## Contributing
-You can contribute to this project by anyway you wish, but if you find any bugs we encourage you to let us know.
+You can contribute to this project by anyway you wish.
+Please let us know if you find any bugs.

 ## Contact
 Need help installing or have comments?
 Contact [Jon Earley](http://github.com/jonearley).